 Should references be on a separate page?

 Definitely.
 Avoid the ubiquitous “Resume references available upon request” statement of the past.
-If you’re going to create a resume references section, use a dedicated reference page, which you can add as the last page of your resume.
+If you’re going to create a resume references section, use a dedicated resume references page, which you can add as the last page of your resume.

 Should I put “references available upon request” on my resume?